-people with long-term conditions or disabilities.
+people who are disabled or have long-term conditions

 At Independent Age, we want to make sure the voices and experiences of those facing financial hardship in later life are amplified.
 We want their problems recognised and taken seriously by decision-makers.
 We want them to have the money they're entitled to, avoid high costs, and live in a warm, safe home with the support they need to live as they choose.